 Some elements of accounts payable can be repetitive and transaction based, but Accounts Payable is a critical area of the business and the performance of individuals within that team can make a direct difference to a company’s bottom line.
-Indeed, an efficient and effective accounts payable professional has the ability to make significant savings for their company as well as to affect its reputation with suppliers and other creditors.
+An efficient and effective accounts payable professional has the ability to make significant savings for their company as well as to affect its reputation with suppliers and other creditors.

 What’s more, in today’s fast-moving business environment, particularly in the area of P2P technology, it also helps to have an AP team that is flexible and open and willing to take on and try new ideas.
-Increasingly, organisations are moving towards a more unified P2P area, with shared and inter-related KPIs.
+Increasingly, organisations are moving towards a more unified P2P area, with business partnering and shared and inter-related KPIs.

 Matching your personal tastes with your career